TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Empirical Study

-The source data is the news recommendation data collected from QQBrowser\footnote{https://browser.qq.com/} from $14$th to $17$th, December $2020$.
+\textbf{Datasets.} The source data is the news recommendation data collected from QQBrowser\footnote{https://browser.qq.com/} from $14$th to $17$th, December $2020$.
 We collect around 25 million user-item interaction behaviors, involving about 1 million randomly sampled users and 133, 000 interacted items.
-Each interaction denotes observed feedback at a certain time, including full-play and clicks.
+Each interaction denotes observed feedback at a certain time, including full play and clicks.
+The users with less than 20 interactions are removed and the average length of user sequences is 25.